AxC1271/VLSI-Cell-Library/README.md

 ## 🔧 Toolchain Overview

 All tools were installed via `apt-get` on Ubuntu.
-Feel free to contact me at [achen5291@gmail.com](mailto:achen5291@gmail.com) for setup help.

 ### 🖉 Xschem
 Used for schematic capture.
 It helps visualize and construct transistor-level designs.